 Attach the Legs

-Glue the eight legs to the underside of the painted egg cup.
+Glue four legs evenly spaced to each side of the underside of the painted egg cup.

-If you’re using hot glue instead of craft glue, make sure an adult holds the glue gun and little hands stay far away from the melted glue or hot metal tip.
+If you’re using hot glue instead of craft glue, make sure there's an adult available to hold the glue gun.
+The hot metal tip of the glue gun is too hot for little hands.

 Make the Claws